 - Understand your audience, and put into consideration your relationship with the couple.
 Do not give toasts that make the audience cringe; like cussing or talking about exes.
 Also, don’t make the couple uncomfortable.

 - Aim for crowd-pleasers.
-Use jokes which the audience can relate to.
+Use jokes that the audience can relate to.
 Meanwhile, a little humor is fine, but it’s a toast, not a roast.
 Do not overstretch it.

 - Center your attention on both partners.